Flat 60% off

 4. Origin Code: IGP routes are preferred over EGP, and EGP routes are preferred over incomplete routes.

-What is BGP Prefix List?
+What is a BGP Prefix List?

 !